-Granted its first Royal Charter in the 10th century, Kintore is now one of the ten largest towns in Aberdeenshire with a population of around 4,800 and further growth planned.
+Declared one of Scotland's first Royal Burghs by the King in the 9th or 10th century, Kintore is now one of the ten largest towns in Aberdeenshire with a population of around 4,800 and further growth planned.

-Kintore and District Community Council's area extends to 37 sq km, largely following the 300-year-old Kintore Parish boundary by the River Don on the north and east and Kinellar in the south.
-It incorporates Crichie, Thainstone, Clovenstone, Cottown and Leylodge.
+Kintore and District Community Council's area extends to almost 50 sq km, largely following the 300-year-old Kintore Parish boundary by the River Don on the north and Kinellar in the south.
+It incorporates Balbithan, Crichie, Thainstone, Clovenstone, Cottown and Leylodge.

 Kintore is just 13 miles from the centre of the City of Aberdeen and eight miles from Aberdeen International Airport.
 Kintore Station connects with commuter services into the City of Aberdeen and onward to the national rail network.